Cultural heritage duty of care

 The guidelines recognise that:

-- some activities are unlikely to harm Aboriginal or Torres Strait Islander cultural heritage
+• some activities are unlikely to harm Aboriginal cultural heritage

-- the nature and extent of past land uses in an area may mean that any further activity in the area is unlikely to harm Aboriginal or Torres Strait Islander cultural heritage.
+• the nature and extent of past land uses in an area may mean that any further activity in the area is unlikely to harm Aboriginal cultural heritage.

-However, land users should exercise greater caution before proceeding with an activity in circumstances where the nature and extent of the past land use of an area is inconsistent with the continued presence of Aboriginal or Torres Strait Islander cultural heritage.
+However, land users should exercise greater caution before proceeding with an activity in circumstances where the nature and extent of the past land use of an area is inconsistent with the continued presence of Aboriginal cultural heritage.